-- All-cause mortality) at maximal follow-up (time-to-death). - Health-related quality of life using a validated scale such as the EQ-5D or 36-Item Short Form Health Survey (SF-36) (EuroQol 2018; Optum 2018), at maximal follow-up. - Serious adverse events (during or within six months after cessation of intervention).
-We will define a serious adverse event as any event that would increase mortality; is life-threatening; requires hospitalisation; results in persistent or significant disability; is a congenital anomaly/birth defect; or any important medical event that might jeopardise the person or require intervention to prevent it (ICH-GCP 1997).
-However, we will use the definitions used by study authors for serious adverse events. - Proportion of people with one or more serious adverse events. - o Number of serious adverse events per participant.
+• Health-related quality of life as defined in the included trials using a validated scale such as the European Quality of Life - 5 Dimentions (EQ-5D) or 36-Item Short Form Health Survey (SF-36) (EuroQol 2018; Optum 2018).

+• Serious adverse events.
+We define a serious adverse event as any event that would increase mortality; is life-threatening; requires hospitalisation; results in persistent or significant disability; is a congenital anomaly/birth defect; or any important medical event that might jeopardise the person or require intervention to prevent it (ICH-GCP 1997).
+However, we will use the definitions used by study authors for serious adverse events.

+• Proportion of people with one or more serious adverse events.

+• Number of serious adverse events per participant.